hindu-comm/weblogs/manasataramgini/2017/08/2017-08-27_the-apparition-of-the-scottish-surgeon.md

 good, and then there were others like Spencer, Hooker and so on.
 There was enough of good foil for old Charles to whet his edge.
 In contrast…”
-Varoli: “We look homeopathic in our dilution\!
+Varoli: “We look homeopathic in our dilution!
 Just imagine a parallel universe where we were all born separately and never knew that the other existed.
 Perhaps, plodding away in a little corner of Saharanpur with nothing to inform us that Megalochelys even existed – surrounded by a